Kaitlynpham-ng/spatial-query-algorithms/README.md

     def handle_overflow(self, node):
         node1, node2 = self.split(node)          # Split the overflowing node into two

-        # When the root overflows, grow the tree upward by creating a new root
         if node.is_root():
             new_root = Node()
             self.add_child(new_root, node1)      # Attach first half as left child